demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 ('a -> 'b) -> ('c -> 'b) -> Result<'a, 'c> -> 'b
 ```

-The only difference is the function that we need should work with `AsyncResult` instead of `Result`.
-In other words, we need an `either` function for `AsyncResult`.
+The only difference is, the function that we need should work with `AsyncResult` instead of `Result`.
+In other words, we need the `either` function for `AsyncResult`.

 Let's create this out
 ```fsharp